At Kendal~Crosslands Communities, we’ve compiled a list of our most Frequently Asked

 What is CARF accreditation and is it important?

 The Commission on Accreditation of Rehabilitation Facilities (CARF) is the non-profit organization that provides accreditation services worldwide to health and human service providers.
 CARF-CCAC looks at more than 800 standards with a full section specifically focused on finances as part of their accreditation and certification process.
 Of the almost 2,000 Life Plan Communities (formerly known as a CCRC) in the United States, under 300 are accredited.
 Kendal~Crosslands Communities has been CARF-accredited for many years and is an Accredited Person-Centered Long-Term Care Community.
 That means we demonstrate our commitment to autonomy, dignity, individual choice, cultural competence, flexibility, families/support systems, understanding what residents want, how services should be delivered, and how the residents can be engaged in the community.
+You can read more about CARF by clicking here.

 I’d like to work at Kendal~Crosslands.
 How do I apply for a job?